hackettjoe/Amazon-AWS-SAA-C02/README.md

 #### Availability Zones

 An Availability Zone (AZ) is one or more discrete data centers with redundant power, networking, and connectivity in an AWS Region.
-All AZ’s in an AWS Region are interconnected with high-bandwidth, low-latency networking, over fully redundant, dedicated metro fiber providing high-throughput, low-latency networking between AZ’s.
-All traffic between AZ’s is encrypted.
-AZ’s are physically separated by a meaningful distance, many kilometers, from any other AZ, although all are within 100 km (60 miles) of each other.
+All AZâ€™s in an AWS Region are interconnected with high-bandwidth, low-latency networking, over fully redundant, dedicated metro fiber providing high-throughput, low-latency networking between AZâ€™s.
+All traffic between AZâ€™s is encrypted.
+AZâ€™s are physically separated by a meaningful distance, many kilometers, from any other AZ, although all are within 100 km (60 miles) of each other.

 Each region has many AZ's, usually 3 AZ's in each region (minimum of 2, maximum of 6).